 The earliest we’ve ever found evidence for a mattress was built more than 77,000 years ago.

-Found in a rock shelter in South Africa, this mattress is less than an inch thick, measuring roughly 3 feet by 6 feet.
+Found in a rock shelter in South Africa, it was less than an inch thick, measuring roughly 3 feet by 6 feet.
 So, by modern-day standards, it would be a tight squeeze if you’re on the tall side.
-This mattress was made from leaves, grasses and plants that are most likely used to repel insects such as mosquitos at night.
+It was made from leaves, grasses and plants that were most likely used to repel insects such as mosquitos at night.

 From that point, evidence of mattresses popped up throughout history.
 In ancient Egypt between 3000 and 1000 BCE, the Egyptians used a wooden structure (or ebony, if they were wealthy) to create a raised sleeping surface.
 This was designed to protect them from pests and snakes on the ground, and in some cases, were decorated with jewels.
 That’s a lot fancier than bedframes you see in the store today.

 The mattress itself was made from wool and were often topped with linen bedding.
 Some of these beds even used a wooden or stone head support at the base as a pillow, but I don’t think that could have been too comfortable.

 Like the Egyptians, the ancient Romans also preferred to sleep off the ground.
 However, their sleeping arrangement often had to be reached with a ladder or stairs, making them more akin to bunk beds.
 For the average Roman, mattresses were stuffed with hay or reeds.
 If they were wealthy, they could afford a wool or feather filling.

 As well as a place for sleeping, these mattresses were used as a place to socialise and dine.
 I think I’d feel a lot better at parties if I could snuggle up and take a nap.